Overcoming Roadblocks to Healthy Eating

 But, just losing weight is not necessarily the answer.
 That’s because sometimes when older people lose weight, they lose even more muscle than they already have lost.
 That puts them at greater risk for becoming frail and falling.
 They also might lose bone strength and be at more risk for a broken bone after a fall.
 Exercise helps you keep muscle and bone.
 Also, for some people, a few extra pounds late in life can act as a safety net should they get a serious illness that limits how much they can eat for a while.

-The 2010 Dietary Guidelines encourage people 65 and older who are overweight to try to avoid gaining more weight.
+The Dietary Guidelines encourages people 65 and older who are overweight to try to avoid gaining more weight.
 But, those who are very overweight (obese) might be helped by intentional weight loss, especially if they are at risk for heart disease, suggest the Guidelines.
 So, if you think you weigh too much, check with your doctor before starting a diet.
 He or she can decide whether or not losing a few pounds will be good for you and how you can safely lose weight.

 Content reviewed: May 11, 2017